George Francis Train: United States

 That year, he left the United States for England.
 Referring to himself as "Citizen Train", Train became a shipping magnate, a prolific writer, a minor presidential candidate after return to the United States, and a confidant of French and Australian revolutionaries.
 He claimed to have been offered the presidency of a proposed Australian republic, but declined.
 During the American Civil War, he gave numerous speeches in England in favor of the Union and denounced the Confederacy.

-In 1868 Train was arrested while aboard the RMS Scotia in the port of Queenstown (now Cobh) in Ireland, and held in custody.
+On January 17, 1868, Train was arrested while aboard the RMS Scotia in the port of Queenstown (now Cobh) in Ireland, and held in custody.
 He had in his possession speeches he had given in the United States in defense of the Fenian cause of Irish independence.
 These documents were seized by a local magistrate.
 His release four days later was on condition that he disavow any intention of promoting Fenianism while in Ireland or England.

 In the middle of his campaign for president in 1870, Train decided to make a trip around the globe, which was covered by many newspapers.
-The actual traveling took 80 days, though he stayed two months in France, supporting the Paris Commune, for which he spent two weeks in jail (the US government and Alexandre Dumas intervened to get him released).
+Train delivered his last lecture in New York at the Bowery Theatre on July 10, 1870, then traveled overland by rail to San Francisco, giving lectures along the way.
+In San Francisco, he announced that he intended to carry out a "ninety day trip round the world", expecting to spend 82 days traveling.
+He sailed on the clipper Great Republic on August 1, expecting to return to the United States in November.
+The clipper brought him to Yokohama on August 26, and after that point he was often out of contact with the world's growing telegraphic network.
+He intended from the beginning to travel through the battlefields of the ongoing Franco-Prussian War, but when he telegraphed from Marseille on October 22, he found the city consumed by a communalist insurrection as well as the war.
+Train paused his travels to support the Communards, and when the insurrection was crushed, he was arrested in Lyon.
+Through the intervention of the U.S. government and Alexandre Dumas, he was released after 13 days.
+Train returned to New York on December 21, 164 days after his departure, but he claimed that he had circled the globe in 80 days because that was the amount of time he had spent traveling.
 His exploits possibly inspired Jules Verne's novel Around the World in Eighty Days; the protagonist Phileas Fogg is believed to have been partially modeled on Train.